Mays Hill, New South Wales

 Mays Hill has a stop on the T-80 T-Way bus service.
-It is also served by several Hillsbus bus routes.
+It is also served by several CDC NSW bus routes.

 History

 Originally some of the lands that is now Mays Hill was part of the governor's domain.
 This was subdivided and Thomas May was one of the purchasers.

+Thomas May was a wealthy and influential businessman from Sydney.
+Although some believe Mays Hill derives its name from him, this is proven to be incorrect.
+A painting by George Edwards Peacock in 1840 shows the area was already known as Mays Hill, long before Thomas May's association with the Parramatta area began in 1859.